zaiisao/Documentation/en/cloud-recording/cloud_recording_callback_rest.md

   - `cname`: String.
 The name of the channel to be recorded.
   - `uid`: String.
 The UID of the recording client.
   - `sid`: String.
 The recording ID.
 The unique identifier of each recording.
-  - `sequence`: Number.
+  - `sequence`: String.
 The serial number of the notifications, starting from 0.
 You can use this parameter to identify notifications that are random, lost, or resent.
   - `sendts`: Number.
 The time (UTC) when the event happens.
   - `serviceType`: Number.
 The type of the Agora callback service.
 0 indicates cloud recording.
   - `noticeLevel`: Number.
 The notification level.
 The higher the number, the higher the level of attention.